 a.
 Freedom of Association and the Right to Collective Bargaining

 The law provides for workers to form and join independent unions, bargain collectively, and conduct legal strikes.
 The law prohibits antiunion discrimination and requires reinstatement of workers fired for union activities.
-Some limitations defined by the law apply to strikes by workers employed in ‘essential public services,’ including healthcare, education, and transportation.
+Some limitations defined by the law apply to strikes by workers employed in “essential public services,” including health care, education, and transportation.
 The government effectively enforced applicable laws without lengthy delays.
 Penalties were commensurate with those for similar violations.
 Penalties include fines and in cases of recidivism the prohibition of professional activity.
+Penalties were regularly applied against violators.

 The government and employers generally respected freedom of association and the right to collective bargaining.
 Worker organizations were independent of the government and political parties.
 During the year there were no reports that the government interfered in union activities, sought to dissolve unions, or used excessive force to end strikes or protests, nor were there any reports of antiunion discrimination.